Daniel Kearns (designer): Alexander McQueen

 Kearns was Design Director of Menswear from 2005 until 2010.
 During that time, he worked closely with Alexander McQueen on every menswear show until his last show in January 2010, while also developing and expanding the identity of the menswear ready-to-wear and accessories collections, to great critical acclaim.

 Louis Vuitton

 In January 2010, Kearns was named Designer for the Outdoor Department for Louis Vuitton.
 Here, he designed a capsule range for the Travel Room entitled ‘Made for Travel’, as well as the L.V.
 Trophy sea collection.

 Yves Saint Laurent

 In March 2011, Kearns was hired by Yves Saint Laurent to overlook its menswear collection as Design Director.

 Faconnable

 In 2013, Kearns was hired by Façonnable to overlook its menswear and womenswear collections as Artistic Director.

 Kent & Curwen

-In 2016, Kearns was appointed as Creative Director of the British heritage menswear brand Kent & Curwen.
-Daniel works closely with the company investor David Beckham, working collaboratively together to steer Kent & Curwen into this new generation.

-Personal life

-Kearns has spent several years in Paris and moved in 2016 back to London with his family.
-He has two children Bailey and Beatrice.
+In February 2016, Kearns became Creative Director of Kent & Curwen, a British heritage brand with a sporting legacy and British preppy style.
+David Beckham invested in the brand and worked with Kearns on modernizing the collections.
+After new ownership from the Biem.
+L. Fdlkk Garment group in 2023 Kearns returned to Kent & Curwen as Chief Creative Officer, overseeing an expansion into menswear, womenswear, and accessories.
+Kearns relaunched the brand with an AW24 co-ed collection and showed a Spring/Summer 2025 collection at London Fashion Week in September 2024.